LengerichLab/context-review/CONTRIBUTING.md

-# Contribution guidelines for the In-Context Review
+# Contribution guidelines for the Context Review

-Please see [`USAGE.md`](USAGE.md) for information on how to use the Manubot for writing the manuscript.
-Below you'll find information on the contribution workflow for the Deep Review.

 ## Issues